scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

 ================
 The pattern of adding additional properties and function overrides to records and arrays of records is quite common, and can be nicely described by the "mixin"
-idiom: a class with no constructor that is mixed with both the :doc:`_auto/ak.Array` and :doc:`_auto/ak.Record` class as to create new derived classes.
-The :doc:`_auto/ak.behaviors.mixins.mixin_class` and :doc:`_auto/ak.behaviors.mixins.mixin_class_method` python decorators assist with some of this boilerplate.
+idiom: a class with no constructor that is mixed with both the :class:`ak.Array` and :class:`ak.Record` class as to create new derived classes.
+The :func:`ak.mixin_class` and :func:`ak.mixin_class_method` python decorators assist with some of this boilerplate.
 Consider the ``Point`` class from above; we can implement all the functionality so far described as follows: